Want the perfect workout program?Take Quiz

 Calorie Intake Schedule:

 You won’t just jump from a cut to a bulk.
 And you also won’t just jump from a bulk to a cut.
 Both a cut and a bulk should be followed by a maintenance phase, which can be 1-4 weeks (or longer).
+If you've been cutting for a while, consider reverse dieting before moving on to maintenance and bulking.

 Note: Men and women will typically see a range of 2,000-3,000 calories per day as their maintenance level (it really depends on how active you are and how much muscle/body mass you currently have).
 Nevertheless, most bulks will involve a +300-800 calories on the TDEE.